microsoft/PowerToys/README.md

 **Highlights**

+ - New utility: Advanced Paste - This is an evolution based on feedback of the Paste As Plain Text utility to do more.
+It can paste as plain text, markdown, or json directly with the new UX or with a direct keystroke invoke.
+These are fully locally executed.
+In addition, it now has an AI powered option as well if you wish with the free form text box.
+The AI feature is 100% opt-in and requires an Open AI key.
+This new system will allow us to have more freedom in the future to quickly add in new features like pasting an image directly to a file or handle additional meta data types past just text.
- - New utility: Advanced Paste, an AI powered tool to convert your clipboard content into another format.
-Thanks [@craigloewen-msft](https://github.com/craigloewen-msft) for the core functionality and [@niels9001](https://github.com/niels9001) for the UI/UX design!
+    - Thanks [@craigloewen-msft](https://github.com/craigloewen-msft) for the core functionality and [@niels9001](https://github.com/niels9001) for the UI/UX design!
  - Command Not Found now uses the PowerShell Gallery release and now supports ARM64.
 Thanks [@carlos-zamora](https://github.com/carlos-zamora)!
  - Fixed most accessibility issues opened after the latest accessibility review.
  - Refactored, packaged and released the main Environment Variables Editor, Hosts File Editor and Registry Preview utilities functionality as controls to be integrated into DevHome.
 Thanks [@dabhattimsft](https://github.com/dabhattimsft) for validating and integrating into DevHome!